rahil627/mind-of-rathewolf/docs/_pages/portfolio.md

 _note: I’ve since lost my web server twice, losing the game executables in the process, but, some of the [the games’ source files can stilll be scavenged from my github account](https://github.com/stars/rahil627/lists/my-games-n-game-code)_
-[my Flash and FlashPunk libraries](https://github.com/Rahil627/rahil-actionscript-libraries), written during this period [RGBRGBRGB](https://mind.rathewolf.com/rgbrgbrgb), a minimalist 1v1 real-time strategy battle game prototype
+[my Flash and FlashPunk libraries](https://github.com/Rahil627/rahil-actionscript-libraries), written during this period [RGBRGBRGB](https://mind.rathewolf.com/rgbrgbrgb), a minimalist 1v1 real-time strategy battle game prototype *(note: cannot find source files)*
-- 2D Terrain Generator, neato
-[Rollem Gollem](http://globalgamejam.org/2012/rollem-golem), an iterative puzzle platformer game prototype [Babycastles at the AMNH](http://babycastles.com/index_amnh.html), a web page for an exhibition at some fancy museum [Troll Kit](https://github.com/Rahil627/Babycastles-Trollkit), a program that transforms a PC into an independent arcade game machine
+- 2D Terrain Generator, neato *(note: cannot find source files)* [Rollem Gollem](http://globalgamejam.org/2012/rollem-golem), an iterative puzzle platformer game prototype [Babycastles at the AMNH](http://babycastles.com/index_amnh.html), a web page for an exhibition at some fancy museum [Troll Kit](https://github.com/Rahil627/Babycastles-Trollkit), a program that transforms a PC into an independent arcade game machine